-American Women’s Hospital Services
+American Women’s Hospitals Services

 Founded for the relief of poverty, sickness and distress, the Friendship Clinic Nepal supports nearly 50,000 villagers in the area around Meghauli, Chitwan, Nepal.